jpw-erigo/CT_dotNET/README.md

 //   o "chan1.csv" (contains an incrementing index)
 //   o "chan2.csv" (waveform with random noise)
 //
-// The period between samples (in msec) is specified by DATA_PERIOD_MSEC.
+// The period between samples (in msec) is specified by dataPeriodMsec.
 //
-// Each output file ("chan1.csv" and "chan2.csv") contains the number of points
+// Each output file ("chan1.csv" and "chan2.csv") contains the number of
-// specified by numPtsPerCTFile in CSV format.
+// points specified by numPtsPerCTFile in CSV format.
 //
-// Each output CloudTurbine "block" contains one output file per channel; i.e.,
+// Each output CloudTurbine "block" contains one output file per channel,
-// each block will contain one "chan1.csv" file and one "chan2.csv" file.
+// i.e., one "chan1.csv" file and one "chan2.csv" file.
+The number of
-// The number of blocks per segment is specified by numBlocksPerSegment.
+// blocks per segment is specified by numBlocksPerSegment.
+//
+// The number of segment folders maintained in the output source is
+// specified by totNumSegments; older segment folders are trimmed.
+//
 // For information on the CloudTurbine file hierarchy, see
 // http://www.cloudturbine.com/structure/.
 //